-This is the most general equation for thrust coming out of the rocket physics analysis, shown above.
+This is the most general equation for thrust coming out of the analysis, shown above.
 The first term on the right is the momentum thrust term, and the last term on the right is the pressure thrust term due to the difference between the nozzle exit pressure and the ambient pressure.
 In deriving equation (3) we assumed that Pe

 , which means that the pressure thrust term is zero.
 This is true if there is optimal nozzle expansion and therefore maximum thrust in the rocket nozzle.
 However, the pressure thrust term is generally small relative to the momentum thrust term.